Clifton Park Homes for Sale

 Clifton Park is the most affluent neighborhood in the city and home to many of Cleveland’s leading citizens.
 The neighborhood boasts the highest median home value and highest median sales price in Lakewood (followed by Overlook Park).

-In addition to being the most affluent, it is also the saftest neighborhood in Lakewood!
+In addition to being the most affluent, it is also the safest neighborhood in Lakewood!

 The community encompasses approximately 140 acres, extending from the east bank of the Rocky River to Webb Rd, and from the Lake Erie shore down to the train tracks.